GoogleChrome/web.dev/src/site/content/en/blog/contact-picker/index.md

 ### Handling the results

 The Contact Picker API returns an array of contacts, and each contact includes an array of the requested properties.
 If a contact doesn't have data for the requested property, or the user chooses to opt-out of sharing a particular property, it returns an empty array.
+(I describe how the user chooses properties later.)

 For example, if a site requests `name`, `email`, and `tel`, and a user selects a single contact that has data in the name field, provides two